ukparliament/sprintnotes.people/25/index.md

-# Sprint 61 – More research, members issues and summer breaks
+# Sprint 61 – More research and summer breaks, vol. 3

 Hello, this is [Dia](https://twitter.com/DN78), the product manager working on [beta.parliament.uk](https://beta.parliament.uk/).
 I lead the People team, and I am responsible for products involving people (MPs, Lords, staff), constituencies, parties and government departments etc. Alan, is holidaying somewhere nice and so this week i will provide an update of the work the members/people team have done and what we learned in the process.

 ##### The team’s current focus:

 > Improve the process of contacting MPs and Lords
 > Identifying and understanding the issues on the Member pages/written questions

 ##### Overview

-This will a reduced edition as many of the team were on annual leave during this sprint.
+This will be a reduced edition as many of the team members were on annual leave during this sprint.
 Work continued on contact discovery, with the team contacting stakeholders and reviewing research.

 ##### What we’ve done

 Feedback

-While we still have been revieiwng more feedback, we now have a priotised backlog of work to be picked up by the development team.
+While we still have been reviewing more feedback, we now have a prioritised backlog of work to be picked up by the development team.

 Stakeholders

-The first draft of the stakeholder map is complete and we have engagement plan.
+The first draft of the stakeholder map is complete and we have an engagement plan.
 This was shared with a wider group at our sprint review today.

-I have been scheduling in interviews with some members of staff, based in Westminister, to talk to them about contact.
+I have been scheduling in interviews with some members of staff, based in Westminster, to talk to them about contact.

-We also took part in the westminister roadshow, where we spoke about the work we are ding to improve the contact process for MPs and Lords.
+We also took part in the Westminster roadshow, where we spoke about the work we are doing to improve the contact process for MPs and Lords.

 Existing contact research

-[Marttiina](https://twitter.com/marttiinak) has compiled the synthesis of all the research regarding contact and presented to the team and stakeholders at the sprint review.This included going through the themes emerging from the raw data and attempting to visualise it.
+[Marttiina](https://twitter.com/marttiinak) has compiled the synthesis of all the research regarding contact and presented to the team and stakeholders at the sprint review.
+This included going through the themes emerging from the raw data and attempting to visualise it.
 The next steps in terms of research is to go through all the research as a team and come up with recommendations.

 Content